Kolka, Latvia: Religion

-Kolka has three picturesque old churches (all in service now): Lutheran, Russian Orthodox, and Roman Catholic (the three largest religious groups in Latvia).
-Kolka also has connection to the Tikhvin icon (Theotokos of Tikhvin), as it is Kolka's Russian Orthodox priest first saved it and his spiritual son later returned it to its original place.
+Kolka is home to three picturesque and historic churches, each representing one of the largest religious communities in Latvia: Lutheran, Russian Orthodox, and Roman Catholic.
+The town also holds a special connection to the Theotokos of Tikhvin.
+It was Kolka’s Russian Orthodox priest who first safeguarded the icon for many years in the USA, and later, his spiritual son returned it to its original location at Tikhvin Monastery in Russia.

 Present times

 Kolka has a small hotel, a restaurant, several shops, a post office, a chemist, and a petrol station.
 An old fish processing factory (now closed) is located in the port harbour.
 There is a Livonian cultural centre with a small museum.